Ben-Scr/ScreenSnip/README.md

 # ScreenSnip
-A Simple Screenshot Snippet tool made with windows forms in C#
+A simple screenshot snippet tool made with windows forms in C#